How to draft a notebook or journal cover in any size

 We will use the MAIN PANEL piece as a base to create all remaining pieces.
 This is especially useful if your notebook cover has rounded corners.

-SIDE PANEL = 1/3 notebook length by height (for me: 1/3 x 40 cm = 13.3 cm so I will round it up to 14 cm, so the piece measures 14 cm by 25 cm).
+SIDE PANEL = 1/3 notebook length by height (for me: 1/3 x 40 cm = 13.3 cm, so I will round it up to 14 cm, so the piece measures 14 cm by 25 cm).

-Measure and mark it on the main panel (red line), and add 1 cm seam allowance (green line).
+Measure and mark it on the main panel (red line), and add a 1 cm seam allowance (green line).
 Than mark a snap placement (black dot) about 3 cm from the outer edge (measure from the green line).
-Trace the pattern piece and label it as: SIDE PANEL, cut x 2 external fabric + interfacing.
-Whenever you are using fabric with a directional print, you need to remember to cut it out as a mirror image, so I would make a note of this on the pattern piece, so you do not forget.
+Trace the pattern piece and label it as SIDE PANEL, cut x 2 external fabric + interfacing.
+Whenever you are using fabric with a directional print, you need to remember to cut it out as a mirror image, so I would make a note of this on the pattern piece so you do not forget.

 MIDDLE PANEL = notebook length – (2x side panel) by height (for me: 40 cm – 28 cm = 12 cm by 25 cm)